Documentation Index

 Chains and RPCs

-There’s four primary chain environments Compose is equipped to support: Fully local (Foundry, Truffle, Hardhat, etc), Locally forked networks (powered by TEVM), testnets and mainnets.
+There are four primary chain environments Compose is equipped to support: fully local (Foundry, Truffle, Hardhat, etc), locally forked networks (powered by TEVM),

 // This is a local-only private key I've funded on my test chain (thus safe to hard code)